josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/sveltekit-breaking-changes.md

 That's it for the major changes.
 Best of luck converting your SvelteKit sites!

 Once more, be sure to check out [the official migration guide](https://github.com/sveltejs/kit/discussions/5774) for more details on converting your existing site.
+It's got an excellent migration tool that will help do much of the hard work for you.
 It goes into much more detail than I have here on many things (especially including TypeScript and typing your code).

 If I've left anything out, or made any mistakes, feel free to let me know in the comments.